-Decatur City Commission approves tax allocation district funding request for Northwood Ravin developmentA conceptual drawing of the updated plan for the new mixed-use development at East Decatur Station.
+Decatur City Commission approves tax allocation district funding request for Northwood Ravin developmentA conceptual drawing of the updated plan for the new mixed-use development of Halo East Decatur.
 The perspective is from New Street.
 Image obtained via the city of Decatur.

 Decatur, GA — The Decatur City Commission has approved a tax allocation district fund request for from developer Northwood Ravin, who has proposed a 372-unit mixed-use development called Halo East Decatur, located at 725 E. College Avenue.
 The commission authorized the city manager to enter into a development agreement with Northwood Ravin for an amount not to exceed about $5.4 million in tax district allocation funding over a 10-year period.